nuxt/nuxt/docs/3.api/5.commands/preview.md

 npx nuxi preview [rootDir] [--dotenv]
 ```

-The `preview` command starts a server to preview your Nuxt application after running the `build` command.
+The `preview` command starts a server to preview your Nuxt application after the `build` command executes.

 Option        | Default          | Description
 -------------------------|-----------------|------------------
-`rootDir` | `.` | The root directory of the application to preview.
+`rootDir` | `.` | The application's root directory to preview.
 `--dotenv` | `.` | Point to another `.env` file to load, **relative** to the root directory.

 This command sets `process.env.NODE_ENV` to `production`.
-To override, define `NODE_ENV` in a `.env` file or as command-line argument.
+To override, define `NODE_ENV` in a `.env` file or as a command-line argument.

 ::alert{type=info}
-For convenience, in preview mode, your `.env` file will be loaded into `process.env`.
-(However, in production you will need to ensure your environment variables are set yourself.)
+For convenience reasons, your `.env` file will be loaded into `process.env` in preview mode.
+(However, in production, you must ensure your environment variables get configured.)
 ::